 Taiwan has revised its official guidelines for laying hen welfare for the first time since they were introduced in 2015.
 The changes deliver substantial animal welfare improvements for laying hens raised in free range and barn systems, as well as those kept in enriched cages, and were made following formal representations by EAST.

-The guidelines have legal effect, making them mandatory for any eggs labelled with the terms 'free range', 'barn', or 'enriched cage'.
+The guidelines have legal effect, making them mandatory for any eggs labeled with the terms 'free range', 'barn', or 'enriched cage'.

 Chief among the changes is an increase in the amount of space cage-free farms will need to provide for each hen.
 Free range and barn systems must now provide at least one square meter of space per 10 birds, up from one square meter per 12 birds.